Jethet/project-memory-game/README.md

-*under construction*
+## Memory Game

 This project is a simple memory game, built as React practice.
 Mock-up:

                                        <img src="/memory_game.png" width="250"  />